-Luscious Living: Starting a Mini Houseplant Nursery
+Luscious Living: Starting with Mini Houseplants

-This is more than simply looking after plants though.
+This is more than simply looking after mini houseplants though.
 It’s also about the wellness and ‘feel good’ that comes with having a few plants around to cheer up a space, nurture and love.
 Plants can also help remove toxins from modern living (from carpets, walls and paints, to other noxious compounds found in the home).
 NASA did extensive research into plants and the improvements they make to air quality.
 The results were very positive for the power of plants for purifying the air around your work and living spaces.

 There’s never a wrong time to become a ‘plant mother / father’.